Spring's last gasp: the June releases

 A Year in Champagne (France/U.S., 2014)

 Champagne's untold story is that its vineyards are the most artificial in France; chemical spraying helps the grapes thrive but leaves the soil practically dead.
-That's not exactly the glamorous image Champagne likes to project, and in this cheery documentary by Anglo-American filmmaker David Kennard skirts the subject (pesticides are euphemistically called "tools" of the trade and spraying is accompanied by triumphant classical music on the soundtrack).
+That's not exactly the glamorous image Champagne likes to project, and in this cheery documentary Anglo-American filmmaker David Kennard skirts the subject with euphemism and bombast (pesticides are called "tools" of the trade and spraying is accompanied by triumphant classical music on the soundtrack).
 Following his A Year in Burgundy (2013) and John Cleese's Wine for the Confused (2004), Kennard introduces us to owners and growers who make champagne, chronicling their challenges and successes over the four seasons of 2012, a terribly cold and rainy year.
 Extras on the First Run DVD include four segments of outtakes totalling six minutes, some text bios and, tellingly, an official Champagne growers' association brochure.
-Alas for francophiles, all the spoken French has non-removeable English subtitles.
+Unfortunately for francophiles, all the spoken French has non-removable English subtitles. tant pis, les amis.

 American Sniper (U.S., 2014)